pdamodaran/m2x-javascript/README.md

 Javascript M2X API Client
 =====================

-The AT&T `M2X API`_ provides all the needed operations and methods to connect your devices to `AT&T's M2X service`_.
+The AT&T M2X API provides all the needed operations and methods to connect your devices to AT&T's M2X service.
 This client provides an easy to use interface for your favorite language, Javascript.